 Nonetheless, if leading consumer companies have proved that customization leads to greater customer satisfaction and financial gains, the same should be true for healthcare.
 Research shows a direct link between a tailored approach and patient contentment, and better outcomes.

 One of the ways to ‘automate’ an individual approach is with segmentation.
+Industry experts suggest the following sequence of steps:

 - Identify the target population